Crossoufire/MyLists/README.md

 ### Features

-* Create a list for all of your series, anime, movies and games.
+* Create a list for all of your series, anime, movies, games and books.
 * Get informed of your next series, anime and movies to airs.
+* Follows your friends and get updates.
 * Compare your lists with your follows.
 * Get statistics about your lists (Time spent, number of episodes watched, prefered genres, etc...)
+* Notifications for the next airing series, movies and games
 * More to come!

 ### Prerequisites